WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 In the event of a connector sink crash, this persistent data must be used to comply with subsequent 2PC queries as the Wallaroo system works through its recovery protocols.

+### 7. Protocol credits not used

+Wallaroo's connector sink implementation, `aloc_sink` is not managing the protocol's credit system and will rely solely on TCP backpressure for its own backpressure signalling.

 ### 2PC protocol messages

 ```erlang